filtrosofia/filtrosofia/README.md

 ## I'm  QA Software Engineer (Semi Senior)

-  I am a highly motivated and detail-oriented Junior Software Engineer with a passion for quality assurance and a keen eye for identifying defects.
+  I am a highly motivated and detail-oriented Software Engineer with a passion for quality assurance and a keen eye for identifying defects.
 I have a solid understanding of software development life cycle, testing methodologies, and testing tools.
 In my previous role, I collaborated closely with cross-functional teams to ensure product releases met customer requirements and expectations.
 I have excellent communication skills and thrive in a team environment.
 I am eager to continue learning and growing in my career and am excited to bring my skills and dedication to a dynamic team.

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/filtrosofia/filtrosofia/00c61bc920da772a86aff63edc8a8cba2de29427/Assets/coding.gif" width="460" height="261"/>